-This first step is only applicable if a child has just been abused or there is a risk of immediate harm.
+This first step is only applicable if a child has just been abused or is at risk of immediate harm.

-If this is not the case, go straight to [Critical Action 2: Reporting to authorities](#).
+If this is not the case, go straight to Critical Action 2: Reporting to Authorities.

-If student sexual offending has just taken place, or is at risk of taking place, you must take reasonable steps to protect all impacted students, including:
+If the child has just been abused or is at risk of immediate harm, staff must take reasonable steps to protect the child, including:

-- separating the alleged victim and others involved, ensuring that if the parties involved are all present at the school, they are supervised separately by a school staff member - arranging and providing urgent medical assistance where necessary, including administering first aid or calling 000 for an ambulance

-- calling 000 for urgent police assistance if the person who is alleged to have engaged in the student sexual offending poses an immediate risk to the health and safety of any person.
+- separating the alleged victim and others involved, ensuring that if the parties involved are all present at the school, they are supervised separately by a school staff member - arranging and providing urgent medical assistance where necessary, including administering first aid or calling 000 for an ambulance - calling 000 for urgent police assistance if the person who is alleged to have engaged in the abuse poses an immediate risk to the health and safety of any person.

-If the incident has occurred at school or in a school environment (e.g. camp, excursion), staff should also ensure that reasonable steps are taken to preserve the environment, the clothing and other items, and to prevent any potential witnesses (including school staff members, volunteers and contractors) from discussing the incident until Victoria Police or relevant authorities arrive on the premises.
+If the child abuse incident has occurred at school or in a school environment, reasonable steps must be taken to preserve the environment, the clothing and other items, and to prevent any potential witnesses (including school staff members, volunteers and contractors) from discussing the incident until Victoria Police or relevant authorities arrive on the premises.